-Targeted fields identified for continuation removal will follow the following timeline:
+Targeted Fields identified for removal will follow the following timeline:

-- In the fall of each odd-numbered year (in this is example, August 2023), the Targeted Fields Identification Task Force (TFITF) evaluates available data on targeted fields and make recommendations to the CTCFAC for removal.
-A field will not be recommended for removal if it has not been on the targeted field list for at least four years. - The CTCFAC incorporates recommendations for targeted field updates as a part of their CTCFAC recommendations to the THECB no later than January of each even-numbered year (in this example, January 2024). - Institutions are notified of fields identified for proposed removal via the CTCFAC recommendations adopted no later than January of each even-numbered year (in this example, January 2024). - The THECB adopts a targeted field list during its April meeting every even-numbered year (in this example, April 2024).
-Institutions are notified of the fields identified for inclusion no later than June 1 (in this example, June 1, 2024).

-- THECB counts graduates in fields for funding through the measurement period affecting the next biennial funding (In this example, December 2024 or August 2024).
-Funding for the immediate biennium will include prior three-year average (2021, 2022, and 2023 in this example) for the field. - Funding for the following biennium includes only those years in which the targeted field was "active," resulting in a lower three-year average (it would not include 2025, but it would include 2023 and may include 2024, depending upon timing of data reported for this category).
+- In the fall of each odd-numbered year (in this is example, August 2023), the Targeted Fields Identification Task Force (TFITF) evaluates available data on Targeted Fields and makes recommendations to the CTCFAC for removal.
+A field will not be recommended for removal if it has not been on the Targeted Field list for at least four years. - The CTCFAC incorporates recommendations for Targeted Field updates as a part of their CTCFAC recommendations to the THECB no later than January of each even-numbered year (in this example, January 2024). - Institutions are notified of fields identified for proposed removal via the CTCFAC recommendations adopted no later than January of each even-numbered year (in this example, January 2024). - The THECB adopts a Targeted Field list during its April meeting every even-numbered year (in this example, April 2024).
+Institutions are notified of the fields identified for inclusion no later than June 1 (in this example, June 1, 2024). - THECB counts graduates in fields for funding through the measurement period affecting the next biennial funding (In this example, December 2024 or August 2024).
+Funding for the immediate biennium will include prior three-year average (2021, 2022, and 2023 in this example) for the field. - Funding for the following biennium includes only those years in which the Targeted Field was "active," resulting in a lower three-year average (it would not include 2025, but it would include 2023 and may include 2024, depending upon timing of data reported for this category).

-Targeted fields in existence as of August 2019 would remain on the list for 2021-22 biennium funding and would only be removed if identified for removal at the refresh of the list in August 2021.
+Targeted Fields in existence as of August 2019 would remain on the list for 2022-23 biennium funding and would only be removed if identified for removal at the refresh of the list in August 2021.
 This removal would follow the process outlined above.
-Based upon the data available today, the fields that are anticipated to be the fields for the 2023-24 session are outlined below.
+Based upon the data available today, the fields that are anticipated to be the fields for the 2024-25 biennium are outlined below.
 Keep in mind that these need to be looked at two years from now, as there may be changes to the economy of the state.
 They are simply provided here for context of how the process could work and to give institutions time to plan for the change.

-The table below represents the extent of the targeted fields funding for targeted fields that would be applied to each current and newly identified targeted field in upcoming budget cycles if current data hold.
-The "Part" funding results from the three-year average for Success Points, as retroactive removal of the bonus from credentials conferred when it was still in effect would introduce damaging unpredictability to college revenues.
+The table below represents the extent of the Targeted Fields funding for Targeted Fields that would be applied to each current and newly identified Targeted Field in upcoming budget cycles if current data hold.
+"Full" means funding for the three years in the measurement period.
+"Part" funding results from only the portion of the three-year average where the Targeted Field was active.
+This is recommended, as retroactive removal of the bonus from credentials conferred when it was still in effect would introduce damaging unpredictability to college revenues.